 Tip #7 – Expenses and Returns

-Before buying a property for investment in Ohio and Southern California, you’ll want to calculate your operating expenses as well as your rate of return.
+Before buying a property for investment in Ohio and California, you’ll want to calculate your operating expenses as well as your rate of return.
 Your operating expenses include things like maintenance, insurance, and property taxes.
 Your annual return is how much you received over the course of the year, minus your operating expenses.
 To calculate your ROI, divide your annual return by the total amount you paid for the investment, repairs and all.
 A good investment property will bring in a least a 6% return.